 This requires all our awareness and sensory alertness, and it's this we practise steadily through our Alexander lessons as we work on ourselves.
-Inhibition, which in our lessons we first learn in the context of body habits, will start to extend to include our reactions to life in general.
+Inhibition, which in our lessons we first learn in the context of body habits, will start expanding to include our reactions to life in general.
 It then gives us a chance to avoid standard responses in all situations, and be able to look at the world with fresh eyes more often.

 The three elements, awareness, inhibition and direction are in practice intertwined, but for the purposes of this explanation, which is following the sequence of our re-education, I'll talk of direction as following the preparatory phase of inhibition.

 So, we’re going to start consciously directing ourselves, taking charge.
 What conscious directions (mental directives) should we give?
 Directions that correspond to the body’s own free way of self-organising.
-We don’t need to do the organising ourselves with direct muscular control, we couldn’t anyway if we tried, we’d only produce a dreadful parody of natural coordination, much more subtle and complex than anything our poor consciousness can grasp.
+We don’t need to do the organising ourselves with direct muscular control, we couldn’t anyway if we tried, we’d only produce a dreadful parody of natural coordination, which is much more subtle and complex than anything our poor consciousness can grasp.
 What we do need to do is really clarify our intentions so the body is finally given a more appropriate direction and a counter-order to the unconscious instructions our habits have been repeating for years.

 The body is extremely complex, and unlike most animals it needs many years to come to full development.
 This means there’s ample opportunity for it to go wrong before getting to maturity.
 Many things will end up being wrongly directed, at all levels, and will need re-education – through awareness, inhibition and direction.
 This must take place within the context of the overall pattern of coordination and will be subject to principles that will become clear to you once you’ve read the last section on the Primary Control.

 With practice, conscious directing will allow better patterns to be restored and this ultimately becomes ‘second nature’.
-This good functioning (perceived as lightness, freedom, tonicity and ease of movement) will be part of our new enjoyment of well being.
+This good functioning (perceived as lightness, freedom, tonicity, ease and efficiency of movement) will be part of our new enjoyment of well being.
 And this time we can rely on these sensations, as they reflect good use.
-And thanks to our new awareness we will immediately be able to sense when things are going off course.
-We can also choose at any time to use the body however we like – even ‘badly’ – for fun, caprice, the simple joy of exploring the infinite possibilities the body offers us, and even out of necessity: imagine having to play the Hunchback of Notre Dame!
+And, thanks to our new awareness we will immediately be able to sense when things are going off course.
+We can also choose at any time to use the body however we like – even ‘badly’ – for fun, caprice, the simple joy of exploring the infinite possibilities the body offers us, and even out of necessity: imagine an actor having to play the Hunchback of Notre Dame!
 Even that need not bother us, since through the Technique we can work out the best means possible of conveying the hunchback without going into overdrive and killing ourselves every performance.